The residency requirement at Indiana University of Pennsylvania went into effect in fall 2017. It was updated in May 2020.

 New first-time freshmen students have a two-semester residency requirement.

-Transfer students with fewer than 60 credits have a four-semester residency requirement to live on campus, or until 60 credits are earned.
+Transfer students, international students (new and transfer), and readmitted students with fewer than 30 credits have a two-semester residency requirement to live on campus, or until 30 credits are earned.

 There is not a residency requirement for graduate students.